bluescarni/mppp/doc/complex128.rst

       :return: a copy of the real or imaginary part of ``this``.

-   .. cpp:function:: constexpr void set_real(const real128 &x)
+   .. cpp:function:: constexpr complex128 &set_real(const real128 &x)
-   .. cpp:function:: constexpr void set_imag(const real128 &x)
+   .. cpp:function:: constexpr complex128 &set_imag(const real128 &x)

       .. note::